Gokulprasanth11/Buzzer_nRF/README.md

 # Buzzer nRF54 - Musical Buzzer with LED Synchronization

-A Zephyr RTOS application for the nRF54 development kit that plays musical melodies through a buzzer with synchronized LED blinking.
+A Zephyr RTOS application for the nRF54 development kit that plays "We Wish You a Merry Christmas" through a buzzer with synchronized LED blinking.

 ![Project Hardware](image.png)

 ## 🎵 Features

-- **Musical Melody Playback**: Plays the "We Wish You a Merry Christmas" melody using PWM-controlled buzzer
+- **Musical Melody Playback**: Plays "We Wish You a Merry Christmas" using PWM-controlled buzzer
 - **LED Synchronization**: LED at pin 2.00 blinks in sync with the music
-- **Multiple Note Support**: Full range of musical notes from B0 to C8
+- **Full Note Range**: Support for musical notes from B0 to C8 (8+ octaves)
 - **Configurable Beeps**: Simple beep function with adjustable duty cycle
 - **PWM Control**: Uses PWM20 for precise frequency control

 ## 🎹 Musical Capabilities

-The application supports a full range of musical notes:
 - **Octaves**: B0 through C8 (8+ octaves)
 - **Note Types**: Whole, half, quarter, eighth, and sixteenth notes
 - **Pauses**: Support for musical rests/pauses